The Merello family is home for the holidays

 “We created a really awesome community there,” she said.
 “Without the support of my neighbors, I don’t know if I would have been able to finish college.”

 Lluvia applied to other affordable housing programs without much success, but she decided to try applying again at Habitat for Humanity Portland/Metro East.
 “This time everything fell into place.”

 She and Ahmand discussed adding a foster child to their family before applying for her Habitat home.
 During the Habitat application process, two-year-old Brayden, a member of the Warm Springs Tribe, came to live with them.
-A year later, Christopher, who is Rosebud Sioux and Cherokee, increased the family size to four.
+A year later, another foster child increased the family size to four.

 “Native American youth are disproportionately represented in the foster care system,” Lluvia said.
 “Every effort is made to place them with families that can keep them connected to their culture.”

 Because of her indigenous heritage, Lluvia is a prime candidate to foster Native American children.
 And her three-bedroom Habitat home is perfect for the family, plus it is close to her work.

 “Habitat was one of my only chances for homeownership,” she said, “Because I had zero credit.”

 Lluvia had never borrowed money before.
 She said it would have taken her years to build up the kind of credit she would have needed for a conventional mortgage.

 “Every day I wake up and am thankful that I have a home for these boys,” she said.

 She knows that her two foster children may not spend all their lives with her, but there will always be a connection to her family and her home for them.
 “We will be here for them,” she said.